StephenPreston/tutorial-my.first.viewer-view.and.data.api/README.md

 * **Your favorite JavaScript editor.**
 	- If you don't already have a favorite, you might try [Brackets](http://brackets.io/) (because its free).
 Or you can just use a text editor.
 * **Your favourite local webserver.**
-  - You need this because you'll be running JavaScript code in a browser page.
-Modern web browser security doesn't allow you to do that in a page you opened directly from your filesystem.
-If you don't have a favorite local webserver application, the free version of [Mongoose](https://www.cesanta.com/products) is pretty much as easy as it gets.
+  - You need this because WebGL serves up resources from external files.
+If you open the webpage as a file, due to browsers' "same origin policy", a security exception will be triggered.
+The free version of [Mongoose](https://www.cesanta.com/products) is pretty much as easy as it gets.
 (This tutorial assumes you'll be using Mongoose, but its not required)

 <a name="WhatDontYouNeed"></a>
 ## What don't you need for your project?